TWO: BURNS(ES) AND HEDGES(ES)

 1918; that year married Mary Marguerite "Margie" Kissinger (1897-1971);

-had three children; worked as secretary and employment manager for National Cash
+had three children; lived in Dayton; worked as secretary and employment manager for National Cash

-Register, and as an insurance agent; died in Dayton in 1943 and was buried in Woodland
+Register, and as an insurance agent; died in Dayton aged 51 on May 21, 1943; was buried at Woodland

 Cemetery